Omega-3 Fatty Acids: Essential Fats for Heart, Brain, and Beyond

 Jakub Skiba

-There are three main types of omega-3s:
+The three main types of omega-3s are:

-• EPA (eicosapentaenoic acid) - found in fatty fish and fish oil
+• EPA (eicosapentaenoic acid): Found in fatty fish and fish oil

-Why Omega-3s Matter: Health Benefits Backed by Science
+Why Omega-3s Matter: Health Benefits

 Heart Health

-Brain and Mental Health
+Brain Function and Mental Well-Being

 Eye Health